Muneeb926595/instagram/README.md

 in feature/FEAT2   --->> complete optimized way Layout with the custome navigations sidepanel

-in feature/FEAT3 ---> Home Page Complete With Stories header and posts along with comments , likes and follow/unfollow users
+in feature/FEAT3 ---> Home Page Complete With Stories header and posts along with comments and likes

+in feature/FEAT4  ---> UserProfile/OtherUser Profile and follow/Unfollow